ramantehlan/FrontEnd-Boilerplate/README.md

  It can't get better then this, your pull request will be appreciated by the community.
 You can get started by picking up any open issues from [here](https://github.com/ramantehlan/FrontEnd-Boilerplate/issues) and make a pull request.

  > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

+### Branches

+We are following agile continuous integration methodology, so the version is frequently updated and development is really fast.

+1. **`Master`** is the development branch.

+2. **`Production`** is the production branch.

+3. No other permanent branches should be created in the main repository, you can create feature branches but they should get merged with the master.

+**Steps to work with feature branch**

+1. To start working on a new feature, create a new branch prefixed with `feat` and followed by feature name. (ie. `feat-FEATURE-NAME`)
+2. Once you are done with your changes, you can raise PR.

+**Steps to create a pull request**

+1. Make a PR to `master` branch.
+2. Comply with the best practices and guidelines e.g. where the PR concerns visual elements it should have an image showing the effect.
+3. It must pass all continuous integration checks and get positive reviews.

+After this, changes will be merged.

 ##  Resources
 - [Webpack](https://webpack.js.org)